Nikorastorm/Nikorastorm/README.md

  I hide freely and permanently.

- I may be a bit dry when first talking to someone, I don't mean to sound rude!
+ I may be a bit dry and awkward when first talking to someone, I don't mean to sound rude!

  I do not accept random friend requests.
 Don't be upset if I decline if we haven't spoken at least once.